-- Quick reference - Declarations in FCM central/user configuration file - Declarations in FCM extract configuration file - Declarations in FCM build configuration file - Declarations in FCM build package configuration file
+- Quick reference - Declarations in FCM central/user configuration file - Declarations in FCM extract configuration file - Declarations in FCM build configuration file

 Introduction

 This is the User Guide for the Flexible Configuration Management system which is known as FCM.
 It is designed to tell you everything you need to know if you want to develop code which has been configured within FCM.
 In addition it also provides the extra information you will need if you are system manager of a project within FCM.